Ali-Row/Confirmator/README.md

 Once on the email page you'll notice that the students email has been auto filled, additionally you'll notice that central support has been added as a CC recipient and that the subject line has been auto filled also.

-Inside the body you can hit 'CMD + V' on macOS or 'CTRL + V' on Windows to paste in the body of the email we copied earlier, if you'd prefer you can also right click and hit paste, then hit send.
+Inside the body you can hit 'CMD + V' on macOS or 'CTRL + V' on Windows to paste the body of the email we copied earlier, if you'd prefer you can also right click and hit paste, then hit send.

 ![Paste email](images/paste-email.png)